faridehebrahymy/Facial-Expression-Recognition/README.md

 <br/>
 <br/>
 <br/>
-In the image presented below, you can compare the distribution of different emotions predicted by the model for each specific emotion and visualize the comparison using bar graphs.

 <br/> <br/>
 Here I trained the convolution neural network with kaggle facial emotion dataset. so that it learns patterns for each facial expression and able to detect facial emotions